You can now vote on Amigo’s Scheme.

 Amigo is proposing a Scheme because it can’t afford to pay refunds to all the customers who were given unaffordable loans.
-It says it is likely to go into insolvency if the Scheme is not approved.
+It says it will go into administration if the Scheme is not approved.

-About a million Amigo customers are being texted or emailed about the Scheme.
-This includes current customers – the borrowers and guarantors for the current 150,000 loans – and all previous customers whose loans have been repaid.
+About a million Amigo customers have been texted or emailed about the Scheme.
+This includes current customers – the borrowers and guarantors for the current 137,000 loans – and all previous customers whose loans have been repaid.
 If you haven’t received an email about this, check your spam folder!

 The approval process for the Scheme

 A formal creditors’ meeting will be held online where customers and FOS can vote on whether the Scheme should go ahead.
-But you don’t need to attend this online meeting, you will be able to vote on a page that Amigo will set up for this.
+But you don’t need to attend this online meeting to vote.
+Instead you can vote now on a page that Amigo has set up.

 The second court hearing will consider whether the Scheme should go ahead and whether it is fair to customers.